Integrate

 2. Return WWW-Authenticate: Bearer resource_metadata="..." on 401 responses.

-3. Host a /agent/auth endpoint that dispatches on type.
+3. Host a /agent/identity endpoint (and its /claim sub-endpoint) that dispatches on type and returns a service-signed identity_assertion.

 Publishing the discovery documents

-Discovery is split in two: the Protected Resource Metadata at /.well-known/oauth-protected-resource (per RFC 9728) advertises the resource and points at the Authorization Server, and the Authorization Server metadata at /.well-known/oauth-authorization-server carries the agent_auth block describing supported flows.
+Discovery is split in two: the Protected Resource Metadata at /.well-known/oauth-protected-resource (per RFC 9728) advertises the resource and points at the Authorization Server, and the Authorization Server metadata at /.well-known/oauth-authorization-server carries the top-level OAuth endpoints and the agent_auth block describing supported flows.

 Protected Resource Metadata